 The aim of this report was to reveal the realities of the contemporary pornography industry in Sweden.
 We first performed a mapping of pornography production and distribution, in order to gain insight to the types of forums that exist, methods used, and content produced.
-Given previous research on the harms of being filmed for pornography production and the link between pornography and prostitution, our goal was also to assess the life circumstances of women filmed for pornography, focusing on their experiences prior to, during, and, when applicable, after leaving the industry.
+Given previous research on the link between pornography and prostitution, our goal was also to assess the life circumstances of women filmed for prostitution, focusing on their experiences prior to, during, and, when applicable, after leaving the industry (when applicable).